 Success or failure of Cleanup is ignored, and choice points it created are destroyed (as once/1).
-If Cleanup throws an exception, this is executed as normal.
+If Cleanup throws an exception, this is executed as normal while it was not triggered as the result of an exception the exception is propagated as normal.
+If Cleanup was triggered by an exception the rules are described in section 4.11.1